AtsukoCoffey/kaitenzushi/README.md

 ### Typography

-I pick up some fonts at Google Fonts, I wanted to show something fun and not formal atmonphere.
+I pick up some fonts at Google Fonts, I wanted to show something fun and not formal atmosphere.
  [TECHNOLOGY USED - Google Fonts](#tech)

 * "Patrick Hand"  Typing display English font.